komali2/blog/content/posts/should-you-bring-your-laptop.md

 draft: false
 categories: ['travel']
 tags: ['digital-nomad']
+description: 'Thinking about the idea of not bringing your laptop on vacation, from a digital nomad living in Taiwan.'
 ---

 Can't remember where I read it, but some founder or famous techie once said they never bring their